-• Executive Vice President (2012 - 2017), Chief Financial Officer (April 1999 - May 2017), Senior Vice President (2005 - 2012), Vice President of Finance (1999 - 2005), joined the company in 1988, Varian Medical Systems, Inc.
+Executive Vice President (2012 - 2017), Chief Financial Officer (April 1999 - May 2017), Senior Vice President (2005 - 2012), Vice President of Finance (1999 - 2005), joined the company in 1988, Varian Medical Systems,

-- Public Company Management, Corporate Governance, Healthcare Industry, Human Capital Management, Finance, Accounting and Capital Markets, Information Security, and Risk Oversight/ Compliance Experience gained during her time at Varian Medical Systems, where she oversaw corporate accounting, corporate communications and investor relations, internal audit, risk management, tax and treasury, and corporate information systems and helped the company grow to be a world-leading manufacturer of medical devices and software for treating cancer and other medical conditions - · Ms. Finney also brings Global Business and Strategy and M&A Experience to the Board
+- Public Company Management, Corporate Governance, Healthcare Industry, Human Capital Management, Finance, Accounting and Capital Markets, Information Security, and Risk Oversight/Compliance Experience gained during her time at Varian Medical Systems, where she oversaw corporate accounting, corporate communications and investor relations, internal audit, risk management, tax and treasury, and corporate information systems and helped the company grow to be a world-leading manufacturer of medical devices and software for treating cancer and other medical conditions - Ms. Finney also brings Global Business and Strategy and M&A Experience to the Board

-- Mettler-Toledo International Inc. (NYSE: MTD) (since 2017), Director and Chair of the Audit Committee - ICU Medical, Inc. (NASDAQ: ICUI) (since 2016), Director, Chair of the Nominating and Governance Committee, and member of the Audit and Compliance Committees
+- Mettler-Toledo International Inc. (NYSE: MTD) (since 2017), Director and Chair of the Audit Committee - · NanoString Technologies, Inc. (NASDAQ: NSTG) (since 2017), Director and Chair of the Audit Committee - ICU Medical, Inc. (NASDAQ: ICUI) (since 2016), Director, Chair of the Nominating and Governance Committee, and member of the Audit and Compliance Committees

-- NanoString Technologies, Inc (2017 2024), Director and Chair of the Audit Committee - iRobot Corporation (NASDAQ: IRBT) (2017 2021), Director and member of the Audit and Compensation and Talent Committees - Cutera, Inc. (NASDAQ: CUTR) (2017 2019), Director, Chair of the Audit Committee, and member of the Enterprise Risk Committee - Altera Corporation (2011 2015 when acquired by Intel Corporation), Director and Chair of the Audit - Thoratec Corporation (2007 2013), Director and Chair of the Audit Committee - The Board had, in accordance with its Corporate Governance Principles, previously approved Ms. Finney's concurrent service on the Audit Committee and the audit committees of more than two other public companies and determined that such service did not impair her ability to effectively serve on the Audit Committee.
+- iRobot Corporation (NASDAQ: IRBT) (2017 2021), Director and member of the Audit and Compensation and Talent Committees - Cutera, Inc. (NASDAQ: CUTR) (2017 2019), Director, Chair of the Audit Committee, and member of the Enterprise Risk Committee - Altera Corporation (2011 2015 when acquired by Intel Corporation), Director and Chair of the Audit Committee - Thoratec Corporation (2007 2013), Director and Chair of the Audit Committee - The Board has, in accordance with its Corporate Governance Principles, approved Ms. Finney's concurrent service on the Audit Committee and the audit committees of more than two other public companies and determined that such service does not impair her ability to effectively serve on the Audit Committee.